cert-manager/website/content/en/docs/tutorials/acme/pomerium-ingress.md

 {{% include file="../example/pomerium-staging-issuer.yaml" language="yaml" %}}

-You can download and edit the example and apply it with `kubectl -f`, or edit, and apply the custom resource in one command:
+You can download and edit the example and apply it with `kubectl apply -f`, or edit, and apply the custom resource in one command:

 ```bash
 kubectl create --edit -f https://cert-manager.io/docs/tutorials/acme/example/pomerium-staging-issuer.yaml